Dolly Parton’s Imagination Library®

 Dolly Parton’s Imagination Library impacts the pre-literacy skills and school readiness of children under the age of 5 in Buncombe County.
 The program mails a new, free, age-appropriate book to registered children each month until they turn five years old.
 Dolly Parton’s Imagination Library creates a home library of up to 60 books and instills a love of books and reading from an early age.

-A national panel of educators selects the Dolly Parton’s Imagination Library titles, which include: The Little Engine that Could, Last Stop on Market Street, Violet the Pilot, As an Oak Tree Grows, The Tale of Peter Rabbit, Llama Llama Red Pajama, and many more.
+A national panel of educators selects the Dolly Parton’s Imagination Library titles, which include: The Little Engine that Could, Last Stop on Market Street, Violet the Pilot, As an Oak Tree Grows, The Tale of Peter Rabbit, Llama Llama Red Pajama, Look Out Kindergarten, here I come, and many more.

 Program Launch and Expansions